-When levelling of the EM data was complete, apparent resistivity was calculated from inphase and quadrature EM components using a homogeneous half space model of the Earth (Geosoft HEM module) for three frequencies 34000, 6600 and 7000 Hz.
-Threshold of 3 ppm was set for inversion of 34000 Hz data and 2 ppm for 6600 and 7000 Hz.
-Due to low signal/noise ratio, resistivity for 880 coplanar and 980 coaxial coils were not calculated.
+When levelling of the EM data was complete, apparent resistivity was calculated from inphase and quadrature EM components using a homogeneous half space model of the Earth (Geosoft HEM module) for four frequencies 34000, 6600, 7000 and 880 Hz.
+Threshold of 3 ppm was set for inversion of 34000 Hz data and 2 ppm for 6600, 7000 and 880 Hz.
+Due to low signal to noise ratio, resistivity for 980 Hz was not calculated.
+The 980 Hz coaxial data are presented in profile maps.
+Note: Negative readings are controlled by high magnetic total field.

-Secondary electromagnetic field decays rapidly with the distance (height of the sensors) - as $z^{-2} - z^{-5}$ depending on the shape of the conductors and, at certain height, signals from the ground sources become comparable with instrumental noise.
+Secondary electromagnetic field decays rapidly with the distance (height of the sensors) - as $z^{-2}-z^{-5}$ depending on the shape of the conductors and, at certain height, signals from the ground sources become comparable with instrumental noise.
 Levelling errors or precision of levelling can lead sometimes to appearance of artificial resistivity anomalies when data were collected at high instrumental altitude.
 Application of threshold allows excluding such data from an apparent resistivity calculation, though not completely.
 It's particularly noticeable in low frequencies datasets.
 Resistivity data were visually inspected; artificial anomalies associated with high altitude measurements were manually removed.